-A recent study conducted in Thailand (BARC research station) has shown that piglets fed 150ppm of Cu (from monovalent copper) had a liver content accumulation ten times less compared to a group fed Figure 1: Effect of copper source on liver copper accumulation and FCR.

-250ppm of Cu sulfate.
-Nevertheless, performance parameters of both groups (including FI, FCR, ADG) were similar, demonstrating that liver Cu accumulation is not a relevant biomarker to predict potential growth performance improvements (see Figure 1).
+A recent study conducted in Thailand (at the BARC research station) has shown that piglets fed 150ppm of Cu (from monovalent copper) had a liver content accumulation divided by 10 times compared to a group fed 250ppm of Cu sulfates.
+Nevertheless, performance parameters of both groups (FI, FCR, ADG...) were strictly similar, demonstrating that liver Cu accumulation is not a relevant biomarker to predict potential growth performance improvements (see figure 1).